NazaGonella/nazagonella.github.io/posts/utf-encoding/utf-encoding.md

 - **high surrogate** --> `0x1101100000000000` *OR* top ten bits of **U'**
 - **low surrogate**  --> `0x1101110000000000` *OR* bottom ten bits of **U'**

 So high surrogates have the form `0x110110xxxxxxxxxx` and low surrogates `0x0x110111xxxxxxxxxx`.
 The `x` bits are then filled with the code point value minus `0x10000`.
 This substraction allows to insert values from 0 to 2^20 - 1, an additional 1,048,576 code points.
+TODO: an additional what

 ---

-### UTF-8: This is the Way
+### UTF-8: The Standard Encoding

-Now let's look into UTF-8, which uses *variable-width* encoding.
+Now let's look into UTF-8, which also uses variable-width encoding.

 In UTF-8, the number of bytes it takes to store a code point correspond to the range of the value.
 Code points from `U+0000` to `U+007F` are stored in 1 byte, ranges from `U+0080` to `U+07FF` are stored in 2 bytes, and so on.